How to use Google for Project Management?

 Google offers collaboration and work management capabilities to anyone with a Google or Gmail account.
 Google’s business tools further allow managers, teams, and employees to collaborate and communicate within an organization's workspace.

-However, when it comes to project management, Google can come off a little short handed.
-Google's tools might be a useful for tracking day-to-day tasks, but the case may not be the same for complicated projects.
+However, when it comes to project management, Google can come off a little short-handed.
+Google's tools might be useful for tracking day-to-day tasks, but the case may not be the same for complicated projects.

 Let’s get into the nitty-gritty to uncover the same: